learning difficulties; dyslexia; ADD; ADHD; learning; concentrate; reading; writing; disability; disabilities; read; write; friend; specific ;

 If you are trying really hard to learn and you don't seem to be making much progress it may be because a specific (say spe-sif-ik) learning disability is holding you back.

 Disability means that there is a reason why someone has difficulty in doing something.

 The most common of these are:

-- dyslexia - is a disability which causes problems in spelling, reading, writing and sometimes maths.
+- dyslexia - is a disability which causes problems to do with language such as spelling, reading, writing and sometimes maths.
 (See the topic Dyslexia, to find out more.)

 - intellectual disabilities or handicaps which can cause problems in learning and remembering. (eg Downs Syndrome)

-- ADD (Attention deficit disorder) which causes problems with staying on task and often behaviour problems.
+- behaviour problems which can cause difficulties for the child and the other children and adults in his or her life.
+For example ADD (Attention deficit disorder) or Conduct disorders.
 (See the topic If your friend has attention deficit disorder (ADD) to find out more)